mysmarthub/commandoro/README.txt

     - You can pass the file name as an argument,     or use the default file, it should be located     in the same directory as the file being run.

     -The console version allows you to run a script in the terminal, passing it a file with settings as an argument,     or use the default file.
 In the process, you select the desired     command package, then you can start execution,     display a list of commands for this package, or return to the selection of the command package.

-    - After executing all the commands,     the program goes to the main menu and again waits for     input to select the desired package, or exit the program.

     - You can pass the name of the desired package,     and if it exists inside the file with the command settings from it     will be executed.